Launch (boat): History

 The launch steadily replaced the long-boat in the Royal Navy over the latter half of the 18th century.
-Both were usually the biggest boat carried by a warship or a merchant vessel in the age of sail.
-The transition from longboat to launch was influenced by the East India Company successfully experimenting with this change.
+Both were usually the biggest boat carried by a warship or a merchant vessel in the Age of Sail.
+The transition from longboat to launch was influenced by the East India Company's successful experimentation with this change.

 Launches were preferred as having greater carrying capacity, though they could be considered less seaworthy.
 One of two important roles was the carrying of drinking water.
 For example, a 33 ft launch of 1804 could carry 14 large "leaguers" (barrels containing 150 impgal each), making a load of just over nine and half tonnes of water.
 A warship's launch would also be fitted with a windlass that allowed a ship's anchor to be carried or to be weighed (raised).
 This second essential role, generally for a ship's boat and specifically for the launch, was the laying out of anchors or weighing them after use.
 Before steam tugs were available, a ship's boat would often be used to kedge a ship out of a harbour or away from a hazard such as a lee shore, set a new anchor or inspect the cable if moored for a long time, among a range of "anchor work" tasks.

 The launches issued to naval ships varied in size depending on the size of the ship they equipped.
 An 1815 schedule of ship's boats showed the range of 15 different lengths for launches from 34 ft for a ship of 100 guns down to 16 ft for a 200 ton sloop.
 As steam power became common in the navy, the need to transport drinking water (which could be distilled in the engine room) and transport anchors and cables to move a sailing ship both disappeared.
 By the last quarter of the 19th century, launches were only issued in one length, 42 ft.

 Launches had double-banked oars (Note: A double-banked boat has two oarsmen seated on each thwart, each operating their own oar on their side of the boat.
 This contrasts with a single-banked boat, with just one oarsman on each thwart operating a single oar, with the side on which the oars are worked alternating along the length of the boat.)
 The usual sailing rig for much of the 19th century was a two-masted ketch rig.
 A schooner rig was in use from 1878 and the de Horsey sloop rig was adopted from 1884.

 During the Demak Sultanate attack on Portuguese Malacca of 1513, lancaran were used as armed troop transports for landing alongside penjajap and kelulus, as the Javanese junks were too large to approach shore.

 In 1788 Captain William Bligh and 18 crewmen were set adrift by mutineers in HMS Bounty’s 23-foot (7 m) launch.
 Bligh navigated the open boat more than 4,000 miles, losing only one man – Tonga to Timor, 3618 nmi.